 In addition, I suggested to Cindy to add sales enablement such as account-based marketing as a new initiative to support her sales team.
 Using a new initiative to ask for an additional budget is a good tactic.
 The VP of Sales may not be interested in a budget increase, but he is probably willing to have a discussion with Cindy about ABM to support the sales team.

 We went back and forth about the budget projections.

-We made sure that each budget item was calculated with proper assumptions and cost per acquisition.
+We made sure to calculate each budget item with proper assumptions and cost per acquisition.
 Cindy also made sure that she has some industry benchmark data to support her claims.

 I understand every company’s planning and budget allocation process is different, some of them are very complicated.
-However, if you need someone to brainstorm with or give feedback and advice on your plans, please schedule a call with me on pamdidner.com.
+However, if you need someone to brainstorm with or give feedback and advice on your plans, please schedule a call with me.
 I’d love to help you.